-You are required to complete a personal reflection after every lesson, lesson segment or activity presented.
+Preservice teachers are required to complete a personal reflection after every lesson, lesson segment or activity presented.
 This reflection should be approximately 150-200 words and should consider the following two questions: what went well and what would you improve for next time.

-Observation of lessons
+6.1.9 Observation of lessons

-You are required to observe lessons and to make notes on these observations.
+Preservice teachers are required to observe lessons and to make notes on these observations.